Updated 10/23/2023 Recently there’s been a drastic increase in traditional, regionally accredited,...

 Predictably, the arguments in favor of open access all center around three key areas: visibility, usage, and impact.
 For researchers, journals, and institutions alike, open access typically means more readers and more readers mean broader discussion and citation of the work.
 For nations that fund research through public money, OA can mean a better return on investment — something that’s getting greater scrutiny than ever before in our post-recession economies.

 Speaking more broadly, proponents of OA assert that easier and faster dissemination of scholarly research without financial “gate-keeping” benefits society as a whole.
 This argument links open access with open source coding and the general sharable content approach which have become hallmarks of our digital world.
-It blurs the lines between public and private good to make a compelling point — allowing unrestricted access to information advances scientific research, medical breakthroughs, pharmacological treatments, and serves as both an incubator and a driver for the innovations of tomorrow.
+It blurs the lines between public and private good to make a compelling point — allowing unrestricted access to information advances scientific research, medical breakthroughs, and pharmacological treatments, and serves as both an incubator and a driver for the innovations of tomorrow.

 The Challenges of Open Access